 299. Thesis or Project (3)

 Prerequisites: An officially appointed thesis committee and advancement to candidacy.

-C) astronomic has respect this

-II 101 complete Automation 101 II.

 Guidance in the preparation of a project or thesis for the master's degree.

-DEPARTMENTS OFFERING SPECIAL GRADUATE COURSES
+DEPARTMENTS OFFERING GRADUATE COURSES

 ANTHROPOLOGY

 200. Seminar (3)

-An intensive study of one phase of anthropology, such as: archeology, ethnog-raphy, ethnohistory, primate behavior, social anthropology, or research methods in these areas.
+An intensive study of one phase of anthropology, such as: archeology, ethnography, ethnohistory, primate behavior, social anthropology, or research methods in these areas.
 May be repeated with new subject matter for additional credit.

 298. Special Study (1-6)

 Prerequisite: Consent of staff; to be arranged with department chairman and instructor.

 Individual study directed toward the preparation of a paper upon a specific problem.
 Six units maximum credit.

-ASTRONOMY

-200. Seminar (2 or 3)

-Prerequisite: Consent of instructor.
+LIBRARY SCIENCE

+225. Bibliography of the Humanities (2)

+Prerequisite: Library Science 110.